 - Comparison of sales figures between one week and the next

-- Evaluating the consequences of different decision alternatives, given past experience
+- Evaluating the effect of different decisions, based on analysis of past experiences

 “Institutional DSS” refers to those systems that deal with recurring decisions.
 “Adhoc DSS” is much more interesting – it involves problems that are not anticipated and not recurring.